dmbarbour/glas/docs/GlasDesign.md

 Accelerators are a high-risk investment because there are portability, security, and consistency concerns for the accelerated implementation.
 Ability to fuzz-test against a reference is useful for detecting flaws - in this sense, accelerators are better than primitives because they have an executable specification.
 Carefully selected accelerators can be worth the risk, extending Glas to new problem domains.

-To simplify recognition and to resist invisible performance degradation, acceleration must be explicitly annotated, e.g. via `prog:(do:Program, accel:ModelHints)`.
+To simplify recognition and to resist invisible performance degradation, acceleration must be explicitly annotated via `prog:(do:Program, accel:(...))`.
 This allows the compiler or interpreter to report when acceleration fails for any reason (i.e. unrecognized, deprecated, or no implementation for current target).
-It also enables evaluation with and without acceleration for validation.

 *Aside:* It is feasible to accelerate subsets of programs that conform to a common structure, thus a model hint could be broader than identifying a specific accelerator.

 ## Types

 Glas requires a simple stack arity check, i.e. to ensure that loops have invariant stack size, and that conditionals have the same stack size on every branch.
-This check is easy to perform, but is pretty far from an adequate type system.
+This check is easy to evaluate and simplifies a few optimizations, but we could do a lot more.

 Desired Structural Properties:

 * partial: type annotations can be ambiguous or constraints.
 * extensible: can easily grow the type model.
-* meta types: simple type functions for common patterns.
+* macros: simple type functions support common patterns.

 Desired Expression Properties: